INFORMATION ON THIS WEB PAGE IS NOT CURRENT.

 Students may photograph or otherwise copy projected lecture notes following the conclusion of the class session.

 Visiting your instructor during an office hour can help you succeed.
 It is much better to come in and discuss problems and questions than it is to leave your issues unresolved.
 A visit also helps your teacher get to know you as a person.
 Many of us have hundreds of new students each term!
 When you take the time to make a personal contact it helps us make the connection between you and the name on the roll sheet.
 An office hour visit is a great opportunity to discuss concerns or challenges that could affect your performance in the course and to discuss possible accommodations that may help you achieve success.

-Please visit me during my office hours, call 408-864-8511, or send email to firstname.lastname@example.org any time you have a question or problem relating to the course.
+Please visit me during my office hours or send email to firstname.lastname@example.org any time you have a question or problem relating to the course.
 You do not need an appointment to see me during an office hour, but you can make one if you prefer.
-My office is in room A15 in the A1 building located in the Arts Quad.
+My office hours will generally take place in the classroom before/after class.